And that’s a wrap!

-Companies such as Mackenzie, MRS Keystone, Royal Bank and Scotia Bank have programs in which they select portfolios of mutual funds wrapped together into a customized portfolio.
+Companies such as Mackenzie, MRS Keystone, Royal Bank, and Scotia Bank have programs in which they select portfolios of mutual funds wrapped together into a customized portfolio.
 These programs are easily accessible with relatively low minimums (for example, $2,500) but they can be expensive, as they tend to tack on an extra fee to the existing MER of the mutual funds.
 These programs justify their additional fees through extra services like re-balancing, monitoring, reporting, etc.

 Other programs such as AGF Harmony and RBC Sovereign offer unique pools of investments instead of mutual funds.
-To all intents and purposes, a pool is a no different than a mutual fund, except that mutual funds can be bought and sold by pretty much anyone, while these pools are more exclusive.
-The pools are often managed by investment counsellors or well-known portfolio managers.
+To all intents and purposes, a pool is no different than a mutual fund, except that mutual funds can be bought and sold by pretty much anyone, while these pools are more exclusive.
+The pools are often managed by investment counselors or well-known portfolio managers.
 Pooled wraps will also promote the benefits of re-balancing, research, consulting, monitoring managers, reporting and other custodial services.

 While many financial institutions and advisers are promoting the benefits of these wrap accounts, independent experts express some concerns.
 Dan Hallet of Sterling Mutual Funds points out: “My research has shown that wraps cost more than the average load fund portfolio.
 Also, pools and wraps often don’t offer any exposure to more specific markets or sectors.
 Retail funds seem to have the best offering of these more specialized products.”